If you have been placed on probation, read about your next steps below. For probation policies, click on probation

 No action required.
 While you have successfully completed your coursework, your overall record remains below standards.

 You are required to sit-out for one semester (fall semester) before petitioning to re-enroll.
 Petitions for Reinstatement are available in the Evaluations Office, and may be submitted following your semester absence.
-Holds will be released beginning in December.
-Follow directions below:
+Holds will be released beginning in November.

 - Sit-out (do not enroll in classes) for one semester (fall or spring) at Palomar College.
 Summers are not included as a term to sit-out.
 You may attend summer, but you are strongly urged to meet with a counselor for advisement.

 - Obtain a “Petition for Reinstatement” form from the Evaluations Office (SSC-40) during the semester you sit-out.
 Fill out the petition and submit it to the Evaluations Office.

 - Holds will be released in November for Spring 2019 re-enrollment (reinstatement).
 To view classes that are open now, look for the “Open Classes” link on the homepage.
 You may need to crash your courses for the semester.